 How do we spend our funds?

-We have a system that adjusts our expenses based on the amount of money and activities we have running.
+We have a system that adjusts our expenses based on the amount of money received and the activities we are running.
 During the first years, we have been accepting additional money to become established, but after three years we want to secure a maximum amount of money to be used for the administration of 12%, with the goal to be reached by 10%.
 It is for the children and for the youth that we work.

 Also in our work with fundraising, we keep a solid eye on ensuring the donated money is going directly to the pools we work with.

 You can, as a donor, note what your donation is given for, and we can assure you that this is how the money will be used.

 In case we don’t have projects running for that benefit, we have rules for how we then generate the money for other alternative activities, so all money is used for children and youth in the Asian-Pacific.

 We do also have an emergency account, where all non-targeted donations are placed, and this emergency account is used to help children and youth who have issues after a conflict or a disaster.

 Private donations make up 90% of our fundraising, which helps our operation in its independence and flexibility.
 To keep the organization out of conflicts and humanitarian movement abuse, we prioritize private donations as a source to fund our activities.